GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a GMC Savana are $1,196 a year for full coverage.
-Comprehensive insurance costs around $220 each year, collision costs $358, and liability is $460.
-A liability-only policy costs around $510 a year, with high-risk insurance costing $2,586 or more.
-Teens cost the most to insure at $4,658 a year or more.
+Average insurance rates for a GMC Savana are $1,196 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $220, collision insurance costs $358, and liability insurance costs around $460.
+Buying just liability costs as low as $510 a year, and insurance for high-risk drivers costs $2,586 or more.
+Teens receive the highest rates at up to $4,658 a year.

 Average premium for full coverage: $1,196

-Price estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all states and Savana models.
+These estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all 50 states and for different Savana trim levels.

 Use the form below to get customized rates for your location.